-The executive management is integrally involved in ensuring stringent management of risk, liquidity, capital and conduct through our risk appetite framework which is assessed with consideration of prevailing market conditions and overall Investec Group strategy.
-The primary aim is to achieve a suitable balance between risk and reward in our business
+The executive management is integrally involved in ensuring stringent management of risk, liquidity, capital and conduct through our risk appetite framework, embedding a culture of risk consciousness in all staff.
+The risk appetite framework is set taking into consideration prevailing market conditions and Investec's strategy.
+The primary aim is to achieve a suitable balance between risk and reward in our businesses.